crashappsec/chalk/src/docs/guide-user-guide.md

 without putting it in the chalk mark.

-2. **Chalk-time host metadata**, which is data about the environment in which Chalk ran in when inserting chalk marks.
-This data can also be added to the individual marks inserted, if it's desired.
+2. **Chalk-time host metadata**, which is data about the environment in which chalk ran in when inserting chalk marks.
+This data can also be added to the individual marks inserted, if desired.

-3. **Run-time artifact metadata**, which is data about software artifacts that can be collected on any invocation of Chalk, such as when launching a program you've previously marked, or when searching for chalk marks on a system.
+3. **Run-time artifact metadata**, which is data about software artifacts that can be collected on any invocation of chalk, such as when launching a program you've previously marked, or when searching for chalk marks on a system.

-4. **Run-time host metadata**, which is data about the host, captured for any Chalk invocation.
+4. **Run-time host metadata**, which is data about the host, captured for any chalk invocation.

 Some things to note about metadata:

-- Some metadata is inappropriate for those looking for fully reproducable builds, such as time-specific keys.
-The default is to include some of these items, which appeals to a different set of people who want to be able to track which build came from which environment.These concerns can be dealt with via the configuration.
+- Some metadata is inappropriate for those looking for fully reproducible builds, such as time-specific keys.
+The default is to include some of these items, which are useful to a different set of people who want to be able to track which build came from which environment.
+These concerns can be dealt with via the configuration by setting up custom reports for different consumers.
-- Chalk-time keys can be reported at run-time if they're being extracted from a Chalk mark, but they will always contain the values added at Chalk time.
+- Chalk-time keys can be reported at run-time if they're being extracted from a chalk mark, but they will always contain the values added at chalk time.
 - Run-time keys cannot be added to chalk marks.
 - If the implementation is unable to collect a piece of metadata, it is _not_ included in any reporting, no matter the configuration.